dynamoose/dynamoose/docs/api/Model.md

 This function lets you update an existing item in the database.
 You can either pass in one object combining both the hashKey (partition key) you wish to update along with the update object, or keep them separate by passing in two objects.

-`key` can be a string representing the hashKey/partition key or an object containing the hashKey/partition key AND rangeKey/sort key.
+`key` can be a string representing the hashKey or an object containing the hashKey AND rangeKey.

 ```js
 await User.update({"id": 1, "name": "Bob"}); // This code will set `name` to Bob for the user where `id` = 1